nnnsss999/llmattacks/README.md

   `token-level/` and `training-alignment/`.
 - `original/` – the original PDF and Markdown source for the catalog.
 - `pdfs/` – a local cache of PDFs; see `pdfs/README.md` for details.
+  Cached filenames use a SHA‑256 hash of the source URL.
+- `extractions1/` – outputs from `extract_urls.py` for future catalog entries.
 - `scripts/` – utility Python scripts including:
   - `build_index.py` to generate `index.json`
   - `cache_pdfs.py` to download PDF sources